-During the week of September 14-19, 2015, ORS will verify the eligibility of applicants and co-applicants and will identify applicants whose applications have been approved to go forward.
-If required, Research Services Council will rank the additional applications across colleges in order to fill the university’s overall quota of nineteen (19) applications.
+During the week of September 12-16, 2016, ORS will verify the eligibility of applicants and co-applicants and will identify applicants whose applications have been approved to go forward.
+If the number of eligible applications on List #1 falls short of 21, Research Services Sub-Committee will rank the additional applications from List #2 across colleges in order to fill the university’s overall quota of 21 applications.

 If College-level review is required, your College will communicate its earlier internal deadlines.